axarce/CEE4530/Gas Transfer Lab/ABC_GasTransferPlus.md

 |$\hat{k}_{850}$         |           |
 |$\hat{k}_{2000}$        |           |

-## Discussion

 ## Conclusions

 ## Suggestions
 While conducting our experiment some large air bubbles stuck to our DO probe and caused some faulty reading and we had to redo one trial.
 Additionally the probe seemed to lose it’s calibration over the course of the week as everyone had to recalibrate the apparatus  at the beginning of lab.
 The experimental apparatus was difficult to initially set up; however, it was useful that we were given a whole lab period to do so.
+Over the course of the week, some water from our apparatus likely evaporated, but we were not aware of this at the time so we could not correct it.
 A way in which we could modify the experimental apparatus would be to get more reliable dissolved oxygen probes that did not require as much recalibration throughout the experiment.
 Due to so much of our analysis relying on our dissolved oxygen data, it is important that we have accurate data, which is a direct result of the dissolved oxygen probe quality.
 The needle valve was also bit difficult to adjust when we were trying to get to 50% pressure in the accumulator.
 Adding some type of activated sludge would be an interesting way to further explore the idea of oxygen transfer.